-Historic Sites of Manitoba: Ernest Thompson Seton Plaque (RM of North Cypress)
+Historic Sites of Manitoba: Ernest Thompson Seton Plaque (Municipality of North Cypress-Langford)

-Historic Sites of Manitoba: Ernest Thompson Seton Bridge (RM of South Cypress)
+Historic Sites of Manitoba: Ernest Thompson Seton Bridge (Municipality of Glenboro-South Cypress)

 Historic Sites of Manitoba: Manitoba Plaques for Persons, Events and Sites of National Historic Significance